andrekovac/explain-programming/content/blog/meta/about.md

 I had all my notes in Markdown anyway and I switched computers, didn't know where what was standing.
 I used `Spotlight` as my search.

 Other people encouraged me that it might be helpful for others.

+## About

+- Some pages are more elaborate than others.
+- Some only contain very basic information for the simple tasks I mostly used it for or just wanted to remember.
+- Other pages contain more in depth discussions and theory.